-For the quarter ended September 30, 2021, marketing, sales and administration expenses increased \$0.8 million, or 6% when compared to the same period last year.
-Marketing and promotional investment for the first quarter capitalized on the reopening of the on-premise channel and included increased media investments on key brands.
-Current fiscal investments cycle the low comparison base of the prior year as campaigns were adjusted in response to pandemic related programming restrictions.
+Marketing, sales and administration expenses increased \$1.2 million, or 8% for the quarter ended December 31, 2021.
+For the six-month period ended December 31, 2021, marketing, sales and administration expenses increased \$2.0 million, or 7% when compared to the same period last year.
+Marketing and promotional investment capitalized on the reopening of the on-premise channel and included increased media investments on key brands.
+Current fiscal investments continue to cycle the low comparison base of the prior year as campaigns were adjusted in response to pandemic related programming restrictions.
 Overhead expenses also lap a low base and while well-controlled, reflect a return to more normal ways of working.